 The Company hired the Founders of Super Biz Co. ("Super Biz") in connection with the acquisition of (i) substantially all of the assets of Super Biz (the "Super Biz Assets"), and (ii) the personal goodwill of the founders of Super Biz (the "Founders") regarding Super Biz's business (collectively, the "Super Biz Acquisition").
 Pursuant to the provisions of the Asset Purchase Agreement entered into for the Super Biz Acquisition (the "Super Biz Purchase Agreement"), in the event that a Founder ceases to be an employee during the period from the October 4, 2021 (the "Super Biz Closing Date") until December 31, 2022 and for the fiscal year ending December 31, 2023 (the "Super Biz Earnout Periods"), as a consequence of his resignation without good cause, or termination for cause, the Super Biz Contingent Consideration (See Note 4) will be reduced by one-half (50%) for the respective Super Biz Earn Out Period, if and when earned.
-Under ASC 805, a contingent consideration consideration.
+Under ASC 805, a contingent consideration arrangement in which the payments are automatically forfeited if employment terminates is considered to be compensation for post-combination services, and not acquisition consideration.
 As such, the Contingent Consideration, is accounted for as post-combination services and expensed in the period that payment of any amounts of Contingent Consideration is determined to be probable and reasonably estimable.
-During the year ended December 31, 2022, the Company determined that it was probable that the contingency for the Super Biz Earn Out Periods as a liability in the accordance with the terms of the Super Biz Purchase Agreement, and the applicable amounts were reasonably estimable.
-Contingent Consideration is recorded as a liability in the accompanying condensed consolidated balance sheets in accordance with ASC 480, which requires freestanding financial instruments where the company must or could settle the obligation by issuing a variable number of its shares, and the obligation's monetary value is based solely or predominantly on variations in something other than the fair value of the company's shares, to be recorded as a liability at fair value and re-valued at each reporting date, with changes in the fair value rep
+During the year ended December 31, 2022, the Company determined that it was probable that the contingency for the Super Biz Earn Out Periods would be met in accordance with the terms of the Super Biz Purchase Agreement, and the applicable amounts were reasonably estimable.
+Contingent Consideration is recorded as a liability in the accompanying condensed consolidated balance sheets in accordance with ASC 480, which requires freestanding financial instruments where the company must or could settle the obligation by issuing a variable number of its shares, and the obligation's monetary value is based solely or predominantly on variations in something ot

-The change in accrued Super Biz Contingent Consideration and the related income statement impact for the periods presented was comprised of the following (dollars in thousands):
+The change in accrued Super Biz Contingent Consideration and the related income statement impact for the periods presented was comprised of the following:

-Three M Ended Ju Six Months Ended June 30, 2023 2022 2 2023 2022 Beginning balance \$ 3,674 \$ - \$ 3,206 \$ - Change in fair value (3) (13) - 204 - Current period accrued contingent consideration(3) 471 - 722 - Contingent consideration payments (2) (3,423) - (3,423) - Accrued contingent consideration \$ 709(1) \$ - \$ 709(1) \$ -
+Three M Ended Sep Nine Months Ended September 30, 2023 2022 2023 2022 Beginning balance \$ 709,000 \$ - \$ 3,206,000 \$ - Change in fair value(3) (63,000) - 141,000 - Current period accrued contingent consideration 351,000 - 1,073,000 - Contingent consideration payments(2) - - (3,423,000) - Accrued contingent consideration \$ 997,000(1) \$ \$ 997,000(1) \$

-Includes approximately 216,000 shares of common stock valued at \$0.38, the closing price of our common stock as of the applicable date.
-In April 2023, the Company paid accrued contingent consideration related to the Initial Earn Out Period, comprised of \$2.9 million of cash payments and payment of 987,973 shares of our common stock valued at \$548,000.
-(1)(2)

-(3) Reflected in the condensed consolidated statement of operations for the applicable period.
+- (1) Includes 16,636 shares of common stock valued at \$1.74, the closing price of our common stock as of the applicable date. - (2) In April 2023, the Company paid accrued contingent consideration related to the Initial Earn Out Period, comprised of \$2.9 million of cash payments and payment of 49.399 shares of our common stock valued at \$548.000. - (3) Reflected in the condensed consolidated statement of operations for the applicable period